reab5555/Steam-Games-Recommender/README.md

 ## Recommendations

-Example recommendations for a new Steam User:
+Example recommendations for a new steam user:

 Number of user ratings: 23
 Positive ratings: 9